pederbl/apollo-couchbase/README.md

 Remember to add .env file to your .gitignore file to avoid accidentally committing sensitive information.

 ### Generate an ```apollo-couch``` resource
-The apollo-couch package includes a script called generate-resource to help you generate resources in your project.
-To use this script, follow these steps:

-Add a script entry for generate-resource in your project's package.json:
+In `apollo-couch`, the GraphQL schema and resolvers are structured in what's called `resources`.
+These resources will typically be very similar to REST resources, with CrUD operations.

+You can use a scaffolding script, `generate-resource`, to generate a new resource.
+This scrupt will generate resources with scaffold resolvers and schema files that you can edit to fit your purposes.

+You are free to create your own resources that can contain any type of API resolvers and schema.

+To create a reqource using the scaffolding script, follow these steps:

 #### Run the generate-resource script:
 ```bash